tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/environment_during_propagation.rst

     to retrieve the current state of a body name 'Vehicle' w.r.t. the Earth.
 Note that if the Earth is the global frame origin, the above will still work fine.
 However, the Earth state will be a zero-vector, and its subtraction from the vehicle state may be omitted for a

-    NOTE: If you are only interested in the position or velocity components, you can use the :func:`~tudatpy.numerical_simulation.environment.Body.position` or :func:`~tudatpy.numerical_simulation.environment.Body.velocity` functions.
+    NOTE: If you are only interested in the position or velocity components, you can use the :attr:`~tudatpy.numerical_simulation.environment.Body.position` or :attr:`~tudatpy.numerical_simulation.environment.Body.velocity` functions.

 - **Rotational state**

     The current rotational state of a body is defined by its current orientation w.r.t. the global frame orientation (see :ref:`reference_frames_global_orientation`).
 This orientation is defined by a quaternion (see :ref:`quaternion_definition`), but during a simulation a user will typically interact with the rotation matrix.
-The rotation matrix from the inertial to body-fixed frame is retrieved from a ``Body`` object using the :func:`~tudatpy.numerical_simulation.environment.Body.inertial_to_body_fixed_frame` function.
-The inverse rotation matrix (body-fixed to inertial) is retrieved using the :func:`~tudatpy.numerical_simulation.environment.Body.body_fixed_to_inertial_frame` function.
+The rotation matrix from the inertial to body-fixed frame is retrieved from a :class:`~tudatpy.numerical_simulation.environment.Body` object using the :attr:`~tudatpy.numerical_simulation.environment.Body.inertial_to_body_fixed_frame` function.
+The inverse rotation matrix (body-fixed to inertial) is retrieved using the :attr:`~tudatpy.numerical_simulation.environment.Body.body_fixed_to_inertial_frame` function.

     The time-derivative of the orientation is provided in two formulations (with equivalent information content): the angular velocity vector of the body-fixed frame, and the time derivative of the rotation matrix.
-The angular velocity vector, in inertial and body-fixed coordinates, is obtained from the :func:`~tudatpy.numerical_simulation.environment.Body.inertial_angular_velocity` and :func:`~tudatpy.numerical_simulation.environment.Body.body_fixed_angular_velocity` functions respectively.
+The angular velocity vector, in inertial and body-fixed coordinates, is obtained from the :attr:`~tudatpy.numerical_simulation.environment.Body.inertial_angular_velocity` and :attr:`~tudatpy.numerical_simulation.environment.Body.body_fixed_angular_velocity` functions respectively.
 Note that the latter is the formulation that is used to represent the time-variation of the rotation when propagating rotational dynamics (see :ref:`TODO`).
-Alternatively, the time-derivative of the rotation matrix from inertial to body-fixed frame is given by :func:`~tudatpy.numerical_simulation.environment.Body.inertial_to_body_fixed_frame`, while the derivative of the inverse rotation is taken from :func:`~tudatpy.numerical_simulation.environment.Body.body_fixed_to_inertial_frame_derivative`.
+Alternatively, the time-derivative of the rotation matrix from inertial to body-fixed frame is given by :attr:`~tudatpy.numerical_simulation.environment.Body.inertial_to_body_fixed_frame`, while the derivative of the inverse rotation is taken from :attr:`~tudatpy.numerical_simulation.environment.Body.body_fixed_to_inertial_frame_derivative`.

 - **Body inertial mass**

-    Retrieved directly from a ``Body`` object with the :func:`~tudatpy.numerical_simulation.environment.Body.mass` function.
+    Retrieved directly from a :class:`~tudatpy.numerical_simulation.environment.Body` object with the :attr:`~tudatpy.numerical_simulation.environment.Body.mass` function.
 Note that this mass is *not* necessarilly the mass used for calculation of gravitional interactions (gravitational mass), but the mass used to convert forced to accelerations and vice verse (inertial mass).

 - **Spherical harmonic gravity field coefficients**